trinity-rank/belongs-to-many-field/README.md

-# Belongs To Many Field For Laraver Nova 4
+# Belongs To Many Field For Laravel Nova 4

 Belongs To Many Field to represent many to many relationship in field.